albill/albill.github.com/_posts/2006-08-18-final-grade-for-final-class.markdown

 ---
+author: admin
+date: '2006-08-18 18:01:53'
 layout: post
+slug: final-grade-for-final-class
+status: publish
 title: Final Grade for Final Class
-published: true
-meta: {}

-tags:
+wordpress_id: '1167'
+categories:
 - Academic
-type: post
-status: publish
 ---
 I have received my last paper back for my last normal class in my Master's program.
 I only have the one credit thesis prep class left (whenever they let me take it).
 I received a 4.0 for my last class, which gives me a 4.0 grade point average for my 24 credits of graduate work over the last 1 1/2 years.